 DeGroote Women’s Professional Network

 Melody demonstrates that we all should challenge ourselves to be innovative thinkers and make a difference.
-Melody will share insights on the barriers and limitations she has experienced during her career as well as her tips for success for women looking to grow their careers at the next DeGroote Women’s Professional Network event on Thursday, January 16, 2020.
-Join us at the Loft on King Street, one of the most unique event spaces in Toronto, for excellent food and cocktails and enlightening conversation with Melody Adhami.
-For more information about the event and to register, please visit: https://www.degroote.mcmaster.ca/events/dwpn-women-in-tech/.
+Melody shared her insights on the barriers and limitations she has experienced during her career as well as her tips for success for women looking to grow their careers at the DeGroote Women’s Professional Network event on January 16.
+For more information about the DeGroote Women’s Professional Network, please visit: https://www.degroote.mcmaster.ca/degroote-womens-professional-network/.